6-6.100 - Attorney General's Authority to Compromise Cases

 6-6.613 - Issuance of Refund Checks

-After the Department approves an offer or a concession that calls for a payment to the taxpayer, the Tax Division will authorize the IRS to issue a refund in the appropriate amount, plus statutory interest.
-The Tax Division then will transfer the case to its Post-Litigation Unit, which will supervise the issuance of the refund check and/or notice of credit as well as the dismissal of the suit or the filing of a satisfaction of judgment.
-See USAM 6-7.000.
+After the Department approves an offer or a concession that calls for a payment to the taxpayer, the Tax Division will authorize the IRS to schedule an overpayment in the appropriate amount, plus statutory interest.
+The Tax Division’s post-litigation function will coordinate the issuance of the refund check and/or notice of credit as well as the dismissal of the suit or the filing of a satisfaction of judgment.
 The IRS usually requires about 60 days to issue the refund after the amount of the refund has been computed.

 6-6.620 - Compromises of Government Claims